roboes/sports-travel-tools/readme.md

 [Komoot](https://www.komoot.com/discover): to download routes as .gpx files, see the [Komoot](#komoot) section.
 [AllTrails](https://www.alltrails.com/explore): requires login to download routes as .gpx.
 [Outdooractive](https://www.outdooractive.com/en/routes/): requires login to download routes as .gpx.
+[Hiking Buddies](https://www.hiking-buddies.com/routes/routes_list/): does not require a login to download routes as .gpx.

 Files can be downloaded as a .gpx files and imported in apps (see [here](#apps)) or fitness devices (e.g. Garmin devices).